cdot/SVGcut/README.md

 ## Preparing your SVG

-To prepare your SVG, make sure draw it at the size that you want your final work to be.
+To prepare your SVG, make sure draw you it at the size that you want your final work to be.
 If you are using Inkscape, then set your units to whatever physical measure you feel most comfortable with (usually millimetres or inches) and simply draw at that scale.
 It is easiest,